Engineers

 Interns

-Kate Schinaman is a rising senior studying Computer Science with a minor in Engineering Corporate Practice at the University of Notre Dame.
+Kate Schinaman is a 2025 graduate in Computer Science with a minor in Engineering Corporate Practice at the University of Notre Dame.
 On campus, Kate loves being involved in undergraduate research with the Notre Dame Lead Innovation Team, serving as the secretary for the Society of Women Engineers, and being a member of the Student Government Department of Campus Technology!
 Kate is passionate about Engineering Tomorrow's mission and is excited about every opportunity to contribute further to the organization's goal of making engineering more accessible!

 Board of Directors